The Health Department issues birth certificates for all people who are born in New York City. You may apply for a New York City birth certificate if:

 Be careful when you fill out your baby’s full name — first, middle and last — and your mailing address.
 Correcting a birth certificate can cost money or even require a trip to court.
 A mistake in the mailing address can delay delivery.

-An Acknowledgment of Paternity is a document that is signed by unmarried parents to establish the child’s legal father.
+An Acknowledgment of Parentage is a document that is signed by unmarried parents to establish the child’s legal father/parent.
 Both parents must voluntarily sign.
 New York State offers instructions and translations of the form.

-If you don’t complete the form at the hospital, and you want to be named as the father of the child, you will have to get the birth certificate corrected later.
+If you don’t complete the form at the hospital, and you want to be named as the father/parent of the child, you will have to get the birth certificate corrected later.

-If parents are not married, parentage may be established by an Acknowledgment of Paternity, an order of Filiation or an Order of Adoption.
+If parents are not married, paternity may be established by an Acknowledgment of Parentage, an order of Filiation or an Order of Adoption.

 Married parents, regardless of sex, have the right to have both their names on their child’s birth certificate.
 Some hospitals require proof of marriage.
 Check with the hospital to find out if you need to bring a copy of your marriage license with you.